vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1981a Ancient Kosala and the Stellate Plaṇin: Williams, J.G. (ed.), Kalādarśana, New Delhi. pp. 137–45.

-1981b The Siddheśvara Temple at Palāri and the Art of Kosala during the Seventh and Eighth Centuries. in: Ars Orientalis 12 (1981), 49–56.
+1981b The Siddheśvara Temple at Palāri and the Art of Kosala during the Seventh and Eighth Centurieṣin: Ars Orientalis 12 (1981), 49–56.

 Stein, Burton

-1969 Interpretation of the Agrarian System of South India. in: Frykenberg, R.E. (ed.), Land Control and Social Structure in Indian History.
+1969 Interpretation of the Agrarian System of South India. in: Frykenberg, R̥E. (ed.), Land Control and Social Structure in Indian History.
 Madisoṇpp.

 175–216.